China

 The Destination

 CIEE wants all our participants to feel welcomed, supported, and empowered to succeed while teaching abroad.
-Local CIEE staff have provided details about conditions and cultural attitudes that teachers with specific identities might encounter in Shanghai, and these are generally applicable to other parts of the country where Teach Abroad participants are placed.
+To that end, we've gathered information from local teams and perspectives from former CIEE teachers and others about conditions and cultural attitudes that teachers with specific identities might encounter abroad.
+We hope those resources are informative and helpful.

-Please note: because of the Chinese visa process, it is not possible to plan other international travel in the two months before your program begins.
+Please note—due to the visa process, it is not possible to plan any international travel in the two months before your program begins.
 Plan to be in your home country during that time.

 The Take-Aways